£41,198 - £45,320

 See job description

-Recently qualified ICAEW Associate Chartered Accountants (ACA) had a fantastic opportunity to network with peers and employers at last Thursday evening’s special careers guidance and networking event.
+Recently qualified ICAEW Associate Chartered Accountants (ACA) had a fantastic opportunity to network with peers and employers at last years ACA Prospects careers guidance and networking event.
 The ICAEWjobs team runs this bi-annual event to equip our ACAs with career progression techniques which boost their skill set, enabling them to progress.
 Brilliant turnout Taking place at Chartered Accountants’ Hall, the event was a brilliant success, with over 70 attendees and featured backing from outstanding employers such as: BDO, CABA, Confirmation, HMRC, MHA Macintyre Hudson and Sainsbury’s.
 Throughout the evening the delegates capitalised on the networking opportunities with employers and fellow delegates alike.
 Marcia Dyce, Communities Manager, commented: ‘It was great to see everyone taking the opportunities and creating a great atmosphere.’
 Inspiring insights An inspiring highlight of the evening came from Rachel Baldwin, Bulldog Accounting, and Laura Golding, PRS for music.
 Rachel shared her insights into her journey from practice to business, while Laura described what it has been like staying in practice and opening her own firm.
 The one-to-one, CV and interview skills sessions were also very popular and the evening ended with a lively Q&A panel.
 The questions flooded in, the delegates particularly wanting the answers to difficult interview questions, for which the panellists gave brilliant thought-led responses and discussion pieces.
 Great reception We received some great feedback on the night, with words such as ‘interesting’, ‘thought provoking’ and ‘engaging’ recurring through the evening.
 Many were unaware that we hold free events such as this one and thought it was a great opportunity with some potentially career-changing content.
-If you would be interested in gaining similar insight into how you can take control of your career and mould it into your own, attended our next ACA Prospects event on Tuesday, 25 June 2019.
-Book here If you would like to find out more about ACA Prospects Careers Evening, or have any queries relating to ICAEWjobs, please contact email@example.com
+If you are interested in gaining similar insight into how you can take control of your career and mould it into your own, attended our next ACA Prospects event on Tuesday, 25 June 2019.
+If you would like to find out more about ACA Prospects Careers Evening, or have any queries relating to ICAEWjobs, please contact email@example.com

 The average person in the UK now spends the equivalent of 76 days each year sitting down.
 So it’s no surprise that around 39% of UK adults don’t meet the activity levels recommended by the NHS.
 According to the NHS guidelines we should do at least 150 minutes of moderate intensity exercise, such as walking or cycling, each week.
 For many of us, a working week of 37, 40, 50 or even 60 hours involves most of that time sitting at a desk.
 Add in all kinds of travel and commuting and it’s easy to see how we can be spending 7 - 12 hours per day seated.
 A sedentary lifestyle poses a threat to our health and reduces our life expectancy.
 It increases our risk of diseases like cancer, diabetes, osteoporosis and heart disease.
 Being sedentary can also impact our mental health.
 Studies show that people who sit for more than 7 hours a day are more likely to feel depressed.
 Going to the gym for an hour after work will improve your health and fitness, but it doesn’t reduce the amount of time you spend sitting down during the day.
 We can use exercises to break up the time we spend sitting to help to improve our physical health.
 How to be more active Here are 6 simple tips to help you get more active in the workplace.
 1. Get moving and stretching at your desk When you sit down for a long period your muscles can start to stiffen up.
 This can contribute to neck and back pain, weakened muscles and poor posture.
 Sitting down changes the angle of your hip joint which means that your hip muscles can become tight.
 Your core muscles are also less active when in a seated position.
 Make stretching at your desk a habit, even if it’s just for a minute or two.
 2. Get out for a walk at lunchtime Get away from your desk at lunchtime to improve both your physical and mental health.
 A walk will get your body moving, raise your heart rate and increase your step count.
 The average person in the UK only walks 3,000-4,000 steps per day, falling short of the recommended 10,000.
 Starting with a short lunchtime walk can help to build up your step count.
 3. Stand up when making phone calls Standing uses more muscles than sitting, and as an extra benefit it burns more calories too.
 Standing can improve your circulation and productivity, and reduce back pain.
 4. Take the stairs If you always use the lift or escalator, switch to using the stairs instead.
 Taking the stairs will raise your heart rate and help to strengthen your leg muscles.
 5. Move every hour It can be easy to sit in the same place for hours without noticing.
 Taking a walk around the office will get your joints and muscles moving, and give you a break from your screen.
 You can go back to your desk with a fresh perspective.
 6. Cycle or walk part of your commute If you take public transport to work, get off one stop earlier and walk the extra distance.
 Over the course of a week this can add up to a lot of more exercise.
 If you drive to work, park your car at the furthest end of the car park, so you walk further to the office.
 Or you could cycle to work to increase your daily exercise and miss the traffic.
 Little actions throughout the day have a cumulative effect on your activity levels.
 You don’t need to make any drastic changes to start getting active at work.
 If you add 15 minutes of exercise every day you would increase your activity levels by 1 hour and 45 minutes each week.
 Small changes can really start to add up.
 For more tips, recipes, and resources to help you promote your physical wellbeing, visit CABA's physical wellbeing microsite https://cabaphysical.org.uk/